Event Regard sur la Folie and Le Moindre Geste

 • Registration:

-An early cinéma-vérité documentary filmed at Saint-Alban under Dr. François Tosquelles.
-Ruspoli’s film was the first to document life inside a psychiatric asylum, offering a rare glimpse of the early experiments in institutional psychotherapy that would go on to influence anti-psychiatric practice.
+Filmed at Saint-Alban under Dr. François Tosquelles, Regard sur la Folie (1961) was the first film to document life inside an asylum, offering a rare glimpse of the early experiments in institutional psychotherapy that would influence anti-psychiatric practice.
+47 minutes.

-Image: Mario Ruspoli 'Regard sur la folie' 1961.
-Courtesy of Argos Films.
+Mario Ruspoli 'Regard sur la Folie' 1961.
+Courtesy Argos Films.

 The Institute of Modern Art acknowledges the traditional custodians of the land upon which the IMA now stands, the Jagera, Yuggera, Yugarapul, and Turrbal people.
 We offer our respect to Aboriginal and Torres Strait Islander people as the first artists of this country.
 In the spirit of allyship, the IMA will continue to work with First Nations people to celebrate, support, and present their immense past, present, and future contribution to artistic practice and cultural expression.